KireinaHoro/research-plan/main.typ

 We employ multiple paradigms to check that the implementation of each component matches the acquired specification in @specification.
 We utilize conventional
-@abv methods like simulation and symbolic execution, as well as blackbox testing methods developed in the group.
+@abv methods like simulation and symbolic execution, as well as blackbox testing methods developed in the research group.

 The proof process happens along with specification extraction and thus does not have a fixed time goal.